CodeYourFuture/syllabus-archive/react/week-20/lesson.md

 > **Exercise:**
 > Open the `my-hotel` React application once again
-> 1. Look at the components we have created so far, which should be converted to functional ("presentational") components
+> 1. Look at the components we have created so far, and decide which should be converted to functional ("presentational") components
-> 2. Convert those components to functional components
+> 2. Convert these components to functional components

 ## Passing Functions as Props

 Usually we want to change the application state when users interact with our "presentational" components.
 But as discussed above, we don't want our presentational components to have state, so how do we change state from a presentational component?

-Remember that functions in JavaScript are "first class" objects - that means we can pass a function as a variable and call it elsewhere.
+Remember that functions in JavaScript are "first class" - that means we can pass a function as a variable and call it elsewhere.
 This includes React props ([interactive example](https://stackblitz.com/edit/react-bjljxh)):

 ```js
 class Counter extends Component {